hacksu/react-tutorial/README.md

 - now our code will work. all we had to do is stop it from getting to the point where it attempted to read data from this object when the object hadn't actually loaded yet; when this return statement runs, the function will end before it gets to that stuff. aside from just using variables within the jsx like we've been doing, this is another way to change what a component looks like based on the data in the function; it's called conditional rendering.

-- so, the main advantage to using this api instead of making our own objects is that now we can get data for any pokemon instantly. if we change the url that we're passing to useFetch, we can get the pokemon corresponding to a different id. we can also actually use a pokemon's name in the same spot and get a specific pokemon.
+- so, the main advantage to using this api instead of making our own objects is that now we can get data for any pokemon instantly. if we change the url that we're passing to useFetch, we can get the pokemon corresponding to a different id. we can also actually use a pokemon's name or id to get a specific pokemon.

 - now we can do the same thing we did earlier and display multiple pokemon. let's change the name of this function to something else, like PokemonComponent, and then use it a bunch of times in a MyComponent function: